taminhtien/taminhtien.github.io/_posts/2015-09-18-css3-cross-country.markdown

 __Relative positioning:__

-Renders in the normal fow, then shifted via positioning properties, demo: _<http://codepen.io/tientm/pen/KdzLOj>_
+Renders in the normal fow, then shifted via positioning properties, e.g: _<http://codepen.io/tientm/pen/KdzLOj>_

 __Absolute positioning:__

-Takes an element out of the normal fow for manual positioning, demo: _<http://codepen.io/tientm/pen/dYMBbz/>_
+Takes an element out of the normal fow for manual positioning, e.g: _<http://codepen.io/tientm/pen/dYMBbz/>_

 __Fixed positioning:__

-Afxes an element to a specifc place in the window, where it will stay regardless of scrolling, demo: _<http://codepen.io/tientm/pen/garNOj>_
+Afxes an element to a specifc place in the window, where it will stay regardless of scrolling, e.g: _<http://codepen.io/tientm/pen/garNOj>_

 ## Z-Index